bergesinstitute/graf-method/book-2-unit-6.md

     etc.

-In most Spanish-speaking countries, we traditionally use periods, instead of commas, for thousands.
+In most Spanish-speaking countries we use periods instead of commas for thousands.

 Hundreds from 200 through 900 have gender in Spanish.
 When we use them as adjectives, we can either keep them masculine (*cuatrocientos dieciséis gatos*) or make them feminine (*quinientas quince sillas*).